alwaysC0SMIC/oinkonomics/README.md

 # 🐷 Oinkonomics – Smart Budgeting Made Simple

 **Oinkonomics** is a modern budgeting app designed to help you take control of your personal finances.
-Track expenses, organize budgets, and build better financial habits — all in one simple and intuitive interface.
+Track expenses, organize budgets, and build better financial habits, all in one simple and intuitive interface.

 ---

 ## 🌟 Features

 ✅ **Budget Categories**
-Create and customize categories for your spending — like Groceries, Rent, Transport, and Entertainment.
+Create and customize categories for your spending, like Groceries, Rent, Transport, and Entertainment.

 💸 **Expense Management**
 Record your daily expenses with ease.
 Assign them to categories and monitor how your spending evolves over time.